 Previously known as Throop Park, Back of the Yards Park is one of many small city parks created to meet the growing recreational demands of post-World War II Chicago.
 The city's Bureau of Parks and Recreation developed this Lower West Side park on Board of Education-owned property in the late 1940s, improving it with a gravel-surfaced playground and a spray pool.
 Within a few years, a basketball court was added.

-The Chicago Park District began managing Throop Park in 1959.
+The City transferred Back of the Yards Park to the Chicago Park District in 1957 pursuant to the Chicago Park and City Exchange of Functions Act.
 In 1976, the park district thoroughly rehabilitated the site, building a shelter, enhancing the plantings, and constructing bleachers around the resurfaced basketball court.
 The Board of Education formally transferred the property to the park district in 1990.
 Subsequent improvements included a soft surface playground and ornamental fencing.
 In 1998, the park district enlarged the park by expanding into an adjacent vacant.